 If a mailbox is placed on hold or assigned to an Office 365 retention policy, the storage quota for the archive maibox is increased to 110 GB when auto-expanding archiving is enabled.
 Similarly, the archive warning quota is increased to 100 GB.

 Auto-expanding archive is only supported for mailboxes used for individual users (or shared mailboxes) with a growth rate that doesn't exceed 1 GB per day.
 A user's archive mailbox is intended for just that user.
 Using journaling, transport rules, or auto-forwarding rules to copy messages to an archive mailbox is not permitted.
 Microsoft reserves the right to deny unlimited archiving in instances where a user's archive mailbox is used to store archive data for other users or in other cases of the inappropriate use.

 What gets moved to the additional archive storage space?

-To make efficient use of auto-expanding archive storage, folders might get moved.
+To make efficient use of auto-expanding archive storage, folders may get moved.
 Office 365 determines which folders get moved when additional storage is added to the archive.
-When a folder is moved, a subfolder is automatically created under the original folder are distributed to these folders to facilitate the moving process.
-When viewing the archive portion of the folder list in Outlook.
-This new subfolder points to the items that were moved.
-The naming convention that Office 365 uses to name this folder is <folder name>_yyyy (Created on mmm dd, yyyy h_mm), where:
+Sometimes when a folder is moved, one or more subfolders are automatically created and items from the original folder are distributed to these folders to facilitate the moving process.
+When viewing the archive portion of the folder list in Outlook, these subfolders are displayed under the original folder.
+The naming convention that Office 365 uses to name these subfolders is <folder name>_yyyy (Created on mmm dd, yyyy h_mm), where:

 yyyy is the year the messages in the folder were received.

 mmm dd, yyyy h_m is the date and time that the subfolder was created by Office 365, in UTC format, based on the user's time zone and regional settings in Outlook.

-The following screenshots show a folder list before and after messages are moved in an auto-expanded archive.
+The following screenshots show a folder list before and after messages are moved to an auto-expanded archive.